 My Trans story written in spring 2016.
 "His Site" was launched in 8/2015.
 Amazing how little has changed!
 Need to join Gender Society to read bios!
 The primary NEW INFO.
 Methane Release has skyrocketed!
 Which I have documented here!
 Hence, "It Is THE END" by 2030!
 Not by 2100!

-DO “THE SUMMIT TO SAVE OUR SPECIES” NOW!
-AND I MEAN NOW!
+JOE DO "THE SUMMIT TO SAVE OUR SPECIES!"
+AND "ONE LOVE!"
+NOW!

 PREPARE YOUR SOULS - NOW!
 BECOME "ONE" WITH "THE ONE!"
 NOW!
 THE END IS MUCH CLOSER THAN YOU THINK!